coreinfrastructure/best-practices-badge/doc/security.md

 We expect that people will be willing to come back to the site later if it's down, and we have scaleability countermeasures to reduce their effectiveness.
-If the attack is ongoing, several of the services we use would have a finantial incentive to help us counter the attacks.
+If the attack is ongoing, several of the services we use would have a financial incentive to help us counter the attacks.
 This makes the attacks themselves less likely
 (since there would be no financial benefit to them).